Last reviewed on 4th March 2022

-Deciding whether to remortgage early or to wait until your fixed term expires is a dilemma many of us often face.
+Deciding whether to remortgage early on a fixed rate is a common dilemma.
 As interest rates are low, many homeowners are deciding to remortgage, even if it means having to pay an early repayment charge (ERC).

 Should I remortgage early?